-- This reply was modified 4 years ago by Allan Murray.
+- This reply was modified 4 years, 3 months ago by All Murray.

 The best thing to do is be polite, most of the time the people who come up to the DJ booth that come across as being annoying have maybe had too much alcohol on the night so are not as aware of their surroundings or actions.May 28, 2016 at 7:21 pm in reply to: Arrogance in the DJ Industry (Fellow DJ brought up a point) #2401601

 Spot on, age could also play a part as well as the younger crew are into what the mainstream media throws their way.

 The clubs in my local town play music thats basically top 40 or cheese dance from e.g clubland cd’s etc:

 There’s the odd night once a month were there’s an event that plays bassline music, but other than that it’s pretty much chart pop and the like.